 Batman: Gotham Knight is an interesting experiment.
 It is an animated film – which is nothing unusual, we have had a number of Batman animated films in the last few years (see below).
 However, the novelty in the case of Gotham Knight is that it tells six different stories about Batman.
 Even more so than that, Warner Brothers Animation travelled to Japan and hired six different directors from four different anime companies to each offer their own unique interpretation of the Batman mythos.
 The closest point of comparison – indeed the almost certain source of inspiration behind Batman: Gotham Knight – is surely The Animatrix (2003) where the Wachowski Brothers recruited seven different anime directors and asked them to each come up with nine different short films set in the universe of The Matrix (1999).
 Indeed, both the production companies Studio 4oC and Madhouse, who are heavily involved with Batman: Gotham Knight, were responsible for several of the Animatrix episodes.
 (Unlike The Animatrix, all of the anime directors here are previous unknowns, with many making their directorial debuts).
 If one wants a further source of inspiration you could look to the Marvel Mangaverse where Marvel Comics did a novelty run that reinterpreted their in-house superheroes as manga/anime characters.

-Batman: Gotham Knight is produced by Bruce Timm, the man who was largely responsible for the animated Batman revival in the 1990s with the remarkable tv series Batman (1992-4) and then several film spinoffs – Batman: Mask of the Phantasm (1993), Batman and Mr Freeze: SubZero (1998), The Batman Superman Movie: World’s Finest (1998), Batman: Mystery of the Batwoman (2003), Superman/Batman: Public Enemies (2009), Batman: Under the Red Hood (2010), Superman/Batman: Apocalypse (2010), Batman: Year One (2011), Batman: The Dark Knight Returns Part I (2012), Batman: The Dark Knight Returns Part II (2013), Batman: Assault on Arkham (2014), Son of Batman (2014), Batman vs. Robin (2015), Batman: Bad Blood (2016), Batman: The Killing Joke (2016), Batman and Harley Quinn (2017) and Batman: Gotham By Gaslight (2018).
+Batman: Gotham Knight is produced by Bruce Timm, the man who was largely responsible for the animated Batman revival in the 1990s with the remarkable tv series Batman (1992-4) and then several film spinoffs – Batman: Mask of the Phantasm (1993), Batman and Mr Freeze: SubZero (1998), The Batman Superman Movie: World’s Finest (1998), Batman: Mystery of the Batwoman (2003), and the various DC Universe Original Animated Films Superman/Batman: Public Enemies (2009), Batman: Under the Red Hood (2010), Superman & Batman: Apocalypse (2010), Batman: Year One (2011), Batman: The Dark Knight Returns Part I (2012), Batman: The Dark Knight Returns Part II (2013), Batman: Assault on Arkham (2014), Son of Batman (2014), Batman vs. Robin (2015), Batman: Bad Blood (2016), Batman: The Killing Joke (2016), Batman and Harley Quinn (2017), Batman: Gotham By Gaslight (2018), Batman: Hush (2019), Batman: Soul of the Dragon (2021), Batman: The Long Halloween Part One (2021) and Batman: The Long Halloween Part Two (2021).
 Timm also oversaw a further tv series, the futuristic Batman Beyond/Batman of the Future (1999-2001), which also spun off one animated film Batman Beyond: Return of the Joker (2000), and was involved in various capacities on several other animated DC superhero tv adaptations including Superman (1996-2000), Justice League (2001-6), Teen Titans (2003-6), Green Lantern: The Animated Series (2011-3) and film spinoffs from most of these.
 (There was also a further original animated series The Batman (2004-8), which has had one film spinoff with The Batman vs. Dracula (2005), although this is without Timm or any of his creative team’s involvement).
-On script here is Alan Burnett, a writer/producer on most of Bruce Timm’s shows, and David S. Goyer who was been behind a number of modern comic-book to screen adaptations including the Blade series, Batman Begins (2005), Ghost Rider (2007) and sequels, as well as comic-book author Brian Azzarello.
+On script here is Alan Burnett, a writer/producer on most of Bruce Timm’s shows; regular comic-book writer Greg Rucka who later wrote The Old Guard (2020); and David S. Goyer who was been behind a number of modern comic-book to screen adaptations including the Blade series, Batman Begins (2005), Ghost Rider (2007) and sequels, as well as comic-book author Brian Azzarello.

 Batman: Gotham Knight emerges as a mixed bag.
 It is certainly better than the whole of the second animated series The Batman.
 However, if you sit Gotham Knight alongside most of the other Bruce Timm animated films, you can see that its strong suit lies in terms of mood and brooding atmosphere but that it does less effectively in terms of overall plot.
 The anthology format by its very nature leads to a film that is more piecemeal than whole where none of the episodes comes to the fore as stories, more so as fragmented pieces of mood that one wishes could have been extended further just to see where the individual creators might have taken them.
 You cannot help but feel if some of the dazzling artistic style here had been combined with the much stronger stories of Timm’s animated films, we could have had between them one standout animated Batman film.
 Even the story from the recognizable name writer David S. Goyer, In Darkness Dwells, never does much with either the characters of Killer Croc or The Scarecrow (who both come off as disappointingly crudely animated throughout the piece).